lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

 tb-profiler collate
 ```

 This will produce in addition to the **tbprofiler.txt** output file it will also create a file called **tbprofiler.transmission_graph.json**.
-We will visualise this we a web-based tool that you can open in your web browser at [https://jodyphelan.github.io/transmission-graph-viewer](https://jodyphelan.github.io/transmission-graph-viewer)
+We will visualise this in a web-based tool that you can open in your web browser at [https://jodyphelan.github.io/tgv](https://jodyphelan.github.io/tgv)

 After the page loads click on the upload box and select the .json file.
 This represents the samples as nodes and where pairs of samples have a snp-distance less or equal to the cutoff an edge will be drawn between them (Figure 10).